NLKNguyen/pipe.vim/README.md

   nmap <bar><bar> <Plug>PipeLast
   nmap __         <Plug>PipeToggle
 ```

+## :PipeUse [interface]

+Where `[interface]` is the target running interface.

+`:PipeUse Default` will set the running interface to be default / **synchronously**.
+Output will be piped into Preview window within Vim

+`:PipeUse Dispatch` will use Dispatch plugin, and your command can run **asynchronously**.
+Output will be piped into QuickFix window within Vim.
+See [vim-dispatch](https://github.com/tpope/vim-dispatch) documentation for more information.

+## :PipeToFile [file name]

+`:PipeToFile output.txt` will make the command output be piped into the given file name instead of capturing inside Vim.
+A window will popup to notify when the file is written.

+`:PipeToFile` without providing a file name will turn off writing to file, and the ouput will be piped into Vim window normally.

 # Helper Functions
 These are simple and convenient functions that can be used to build sophisticated Pipe command.
 The MySQL client plugin [pipe-mysql.vim](https://github.com/NLKNguyen/pipe-mysql.vim) is an example that takes advantage of these.